Artis-M/WhereSkate/README.md

 - [ ] As a user, I want to be able to create routes.
 - [ ] As a user, I want to be able to import locations from other apps.
 </details>

+  **Conclusion:**
+  In the end all of the must have requirements were implemented, and some "should have" and "could have".
+The main idea of sharing locations is implemented.
+Sadly rating other users was not implemented.